-One way of attracting more customers to your ad is by using ad extensions—a feature that shows extra business information with your ad, like an address, phone number, store rating, or more webpage links.
-Adding ad extensions can help improve your ad's visibility and CTR.
+One way of attracting more customers to your ad is by using ad assets—a feature that shows extra business information with your ad, like an address, phone number, store rating, or more webpage links.
+Adding ad assets can help improve your ad's visibility and CTR.

 Optimize your landing pages